-People can use the collaborative family-law process to resolve their entire matter, including child-custody and visitation issues, property division, and support.
-Post-divorce issues, such as adjustment of time with children or adjustment of support, can also be resolved with collaborative law.
+People can use the collaborative family law process to resolve their entire matters, including child custody and visitation issues, property division, and support.
+Post-divorce issues, such as adjustment of time with children or adjustment of support, can also be solved with collaborative law.

 This model is antiquated and burdened with heavily congested calendars and closings of courtrooms due to budgetary consideration.

 The traditional mediation model has a number of advantages over the litigation model; however, the dialogue is once again restricted.
 Divorcing parties talk with a mediator and then may choose to consult separately with a lawyer who was not part of the original dialogue that led to issue resolution.
 There is a potential for breakdown at this point due to the lack of depth of understanding.

 The collaborative model can contain various participants — much like an “open container” within which the parties, their lawyers, coaches, and other professionals are all part of the dialogue and exchange of ideas.
 All of the professionals in the collaborative container have access to all efforts to identify and resolve issues in a more open forum, which makes it more difficult for one participant to pursue a hidden agenda.
 The collaborative process is the “cutting edge” — designed to make the most out of an admittedly bad situation.